-This item was voted on and passed under the approval of the Consent Agenda.
-This item can be found immediately following the meeting minutes.
+These items were voted on and passed under the approval of the Consent Agenda.
+These items can be found immediately following the meeting minutes.

-XII.
+IX.
 PLANNING AND CONSTRUCTION

 Regent Bill Scott, Chair of the Planning and Construction Committee, presented the following agenda items: